1EdTech/openbadges-specification/index.md

 Property | Expected Type | Description
 --------|------------|-----------
 **@context** | URL | JSON-LD context file shared among all implementations of the extension.
-**@type** | array of IRIs | IRIs or compact IRIs within the OBI or extension context that describe the type of data contained in the extension.
+**type** | array of IRIs | IRIs or compact IRIs within the OBI or extension context that describe the type of data contained in the extension.
 These are used to map optional JSON-schema validation to the extension.
 Must include 'extension' as one element.
 \*anyProperties | Any | Any property names defined in the extension context may be used with any valid JSON value.

 An extension value should be included as a JSON object containing the `@context` and `@type` properties and any new properties whose names are mapped in the context file referenced by `@context`.